 The Company has a stock option plan whereby the maximum number of shares reserved for issue under the plan shall not exceed 10% of the outstanding common shares of the Company, as at the date of the grant.
-The maximum number of common shares reserved for issue to any one person under the plan cannot exceed 5% of the issued and outstanding number of common shares at the date of the grant and the maximum number of common shares reserved for issue to a consultant or a person engaged in investor relations activities cannot exceed 2% of the issued and outstanding number of common shares at the date of the grant.
+The maximum number of common shares reserved for issue to any one person under the plan cannot exceed 5% of the issued and outstanding number of common shares at the date of the grant and the maximum number of common shares reserved for issue to a person engaged in investor relations activities cannot exceed 2% of the issued and outstanding number of common shares at the date of the grant.
 The exercise price of each option granted under the plan may not be less than the Discounted Market Price (as that term is defined in the policies of the TSX Venture Exchange (the "TSXV").
 Options may be granted for a maximum term of five years from the date of the grant, are non-transferable and expire within 90 days of termination of employment or holding office as director or officer of the Company.

-Changes in share purchase options during the three months ended February 28, 2010 are as follows:
+Changes in share purchase options during the six months ended May 31, 2010 are as follows:

-Number of Options Weighted Average Exercise Price Weighted Average Life (Years)

-Outstanding, November 30, 2009 650,000 \$0.13 3.92

-Granted 875,000 \$0.40

-Outstanding and exercisable, February 28,

-2010 1,525,000 \$0.29 4.42
+Number of Options Weighted Average Exercise Price Weighted Average Life (Years) Outstanding, November 30, 2009 650,000 \$0.13 3.92 Granted 875,000 \$0.40 Outstanding and exercisable, May 31, 2010 1,525,000 \$0.29 4.17

-At February 28, 2010, the following share purchase options were outstanding entitling the holder thereof the right to purchase one common share for each option held:
+At May 31, 2010, the following share purchase options were outstanding entitling the holder thereof the right to purchase one common share for each option held:

-Numbe er Exercise Pr ice Expiry Date
+Number Exercise Price Expiry Date

-200 ),000 \$0.20 May 3, 2012
+200,000 \$0.20 May 3, 2012

-450 ),000 \$0.10 July 3, 2014
+450,000 \$0.10 July 3, 2014

-875 5,000 \$0.40 February 16, 2015
+875,000 \$0.40 February 16, 2015

-1,525 5,000
+1,525,000